Anyolite/anyolite/README.md

 * [X] Fixed errors when passing certain name arguments to Macros for calling Ruby functions
 * [X] Fixed `Anyolite.call_rb_method_of_object` argument `args` not being optional
 * [X] Fixed problems with Regex in recent Crystal commits
+* [X] Fixed linker error due to typo in mruby bindings for block functions
+* [X] Fixed crash when casting Ruby numbers into objects in some cases

 ### Later releases